DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - ensuring evidence (e.g. computers, mobile devices, portable drives etc) is not contacted, tampered with, or destroyed
     - general principles:
         - identify and secure the scene
-        - protect evidence -- proper collection of evidence preserves its integrity and the chain of custody
+        - protect evidence -- proper collection of evidence preserves its integrity and the chain of custody.
+For example A forensic disk controller or hardware write-block device is a specialized type of computer hard disk controller made for the purpose of gaining read-only access to computer hard drives without the risk of damaging the drive's contents.
+It  intercept write commands from the host operating system, preventing them from reaching the drive.
+The other three functions include returning data requested by a read operation, returning access-significant information from the device, and reporting errors from the device back to the forensic host.
         - identification and examination of the evidence
         - further analysis of the most compelling evidence
         - final reporting of findings